 What is the process of taking raw materials and goods into the factory?

-“Since being at Ragus I have created an incoming tanker checklist as any products entering our facilities have to undergo numerous safety checks; all raw materials have to be checked for pests, debris, odours etc. These checks include; weighing vehicles, checking paperwork is correct, making sure all security seals are intact, the tankers all have clean, capped hoses, and all deliveries have to have samples that are tested in our own laboratories, to name but a few!
+“Since being at Ragus I have created an incoming tanker checklist as any products entering our facilities have to undergo numerous safety checks.
+All raw materials have to be checked for pests, debris and odours.
+These checks include weighing vehicles, checking paperwork is correct, making sure all security seals are intact, the tankers are clean, hoses are capped, and all deliveries have to have samples that are tested in our own laboratories.
 Safety and hygiene is our utmost importance as our products are for human consumption.”

 In terms of delivering our products to customers, what is Ragus’ policy?

 “Working in partnership with our suppliers and customers around the world, we deliver on time and in full.
 All our products are put through safety checks before they leave our facilities and we have specific machinery that check for any debris or foreign objects.
 All products are sealed, wrapped and stamped adequately and to specification.

 We also use the latest logistics technologies to plan deliveries and achieve industry-leading delivery performance standards for on-time and in-full order fulfilment.”